From a Fulbright in Ghana to a career in clinical research

 My role in the drug development process is the protection and safety of patients that volunteer themselves many times knowing that this drug will not help them, but do it for the betterment of future generations.
 Being a monitor means that I stress the safety of every clinical trial by assisting clinical site staff to remain in compliance at all times.
 As a person of color, I have always wanted to focus on a career where I can hone in on the ethical practice of research.
 The Tuskegee experiments piqued my interest in pursuing this avenue of research.

-I first became interested in clinical trials, while on my Fulbright in Ghana as I combined my two loves: African Studies and Chemistry.
-I studied medicinal plants that traditional healers prescribed to HIV + patients, and compared the compounds found in medicinal plants to Antiretrovirals.
-I enjoyed research that allowed me to work directly with patients and doctors.
+I first became interested in clinical trials, while on my Fulbright in Ghana as I combined my two loves: african studies and chemistry.
+I studied medicinal plants that traditional healers prescribed to HIV + patients and compared the compounds found in medicinal plants to Antiretrovirals.
+I enjoyed the research that allowed me to work directly with patients and doctors.

-My job is rewarding, fast paced and timely, as we address issues brought up in the news about new drugs and Ebola.
+My job is rewarding, fast-paced and timely, as we address issues brought up in the news about new drugs and Ebola.
 Through my career, I get to travel all around the country and world.
-My professional goal for the next 10 years is to actively work towards increasing African countries participation in clinical trials.
-To learn more about what I do, in 2012, CNN, listed the CRA as the #4 best jobs in America.
+My professional goal for the next 10 years is to actively work towards increasing African countries participating in clinical trials.
+To learn more about what I do, in 2012, CNN listed the CRA as the #4 best jobs in America.